-The plague that is ransomware is not new, but over the past year, there has been an increasing number of successful ransomware attacks, pushing them more prominently into the public psyche.
+The plague that is ransomware is not new, but over the past year, there have been a number of successful ransomware attacks that have made the issue a hot topic even for the general public.
 According to Cybersecurity Ventures, ransomware attack damage is predicted to reach over $20 billion by the end of 2021.

 From attacks on healthcare providers to technology organizations, no industry is safe from ransomware attacks lately, and organizations need to implement the proper security measures to avoid their security teams experiencing attack fatigue.
 While the number of successful ransomware attacks has helped organizations gain an increased awareness of this idea, ransomware continues to plague more and more organizations’ networks.